2023 Solar Incentives Guide for Burlington, KY - Tax Credits & Rebates

 How can I find out if I qualify for certain solar incentives?

-It's a smart idea to get in touch with your local Burlington solar installer to get an understanding of which incentives your project may qualify for.
-Typically, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided by the Kentucky government, might have other requirements.
+It's a smart idea to get in touch with your local Burlington solar installer for a better understanding of which incentives your project will qualify for.
+Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, like those offered by the government of Kentucky, might have additional requirements.

-Yes, you can employ multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
-You can also combine renewable energy generation with a backup source of non-renewable energy.
-Be sure to discuss your plan with your local Burlington solar panel installer, so that you understand what you'll need and what types of incentives you may or may not qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+Make sure that you discuss the details of your plan with your local Burlington solar panel installer, so that you understand what you'll need and what types of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.